Mass function and bias of dark matter halos for non-Gaussian initial conditions

 Next, we display in Fig.~\ref{figbiasr} the dependence on the distance $x$ of the bias obtained for several masses at redshifts $z=0$ and $z=1$.
 More precisely, we show the ratio $\sqrt{|\xi_M(x)/\xi(x)|}$, since the halo and matter correlations do not change sign at the same point.
-We plot the cases $\fNL=\pm 100$ as well as the Gaussian case $\fNL=0$.
-While the Gaussian bias is roughly constant over large scales, up to $\sim 100 h^{-1}$Mpc, in agreement with previous studies (e.g., Mo \& White 1996; Mo et al. 1997), the non-Gaussian bias shows a strong scale dependence, with a deviation from the Gaussian bias that roughly grows as $x^2$ up to $\sim 100 h^{-1}$Mpc.
+We plot the cases $\fNL=\pm 100$, as well as the Gaussian case $\fNL=0$.
+While the Gaussian bias is roughly constant on large scales, up to $\sim 100 h^{-1}$Mpc (in agreement with previous studies, Mo \& White 1996; Mo et al. 1997), the non-Gaussian bias shows a strong scale dependence, with a deviation from the Gaussian bias that roughly grows as $x^2$ up to $\sim 100 h^{-1}$Mpc.
 This agrees with the $k^{-2}$ behavior observed in Fourier space, see Eq.(\ref{Dbk_Dal}) above (Dalal et al. 2008; Slosar et al. 2008) and Eq.(\ref{bMk1}) below.

-In order to see more clearly the scaling of the real-space correction $\Delta b_M(x,\fNL)= b_M(x,\fNL)-b_M(x,0)$ to the Gaussian bias, we show in Fig.~\ref{figDeltabiasr} the ratio $[\Delta b_M(x,\fNL)/b_M(x,0)]/x_{50}^2$, with $x_{50}=x/(50 h^{-1}{\rm Mpc})$.
-We display the results obtained from Eq.(\ref{xiM1M2}) for several masses at $z=0$ (upper panel) and $z=1$ (lower panel), for $\fNL=\pm 100$.
+To see the scaling of the real-space correction $\Delta b_M(x,\fNL)= b_M(x,\fNL)-b_M(x,0)$ to the Gaussian bias more clearly, we show in Fig.~\ref{figDeltabiasr} the ratio $[\Delta b_M(x,\fNL)/b_M(x,0)]/x_{50}^2$, with $x_{50}=x/(50 h^{-1}{\rm Mpc})$.
+We display the results obtained from Eq.(\ref{xiM1M2}) for several masses at $z=0$ (upper panel) and $z=1$ (lower panel) for $\fNL=\pm 100$.
 We can see that over the range $30<x<90 h^{-1}$Mpc all curves roughly collapse onto one another.
-This means that over this range the real-space correction roughly scales as $\Delta b_M(x) \propto \fNL b_M(x,0) x^2$, which roughly agrees with the Fourier-space scaling (\ref{Dbk_Dal}) (here we neglected any constant offset, such as the factor $-1$ in Eq.(\ref{Dbk_Dal}), see the discussion of Eq.(\ref{Delta0bk}) below).
-In fact, it appears that our predictions scale more closely as $x^2$, as shown in Fig.~\ref{figDeltabiasr}, than as $\alpha(1/x)^{-1}$, that would be suggested by Eqs.(\ref{Dbk_Dal}), (\ref{bMk1}) (at these scales the transfer function already deviates from unity).
+This means that the real-space correction roughly scales as $\Delta b_M(x) \propto \fNL b_M(x,0) x^2$ over this range, which roughly agrees with the Fourier-space scaling (\ref{Dbk_Dal}) (here we neglected any constant offset, such as the factor $-1$ in Eq.(\ref{Dbk_Dal}), see the discussion of Eq.(\ref{Delta0bk}) below).
+It appears that our predictions scale more closely as $x^2$, as shown in Fig.~\ref{figDeltabiasr}, than as $\alpha(1/x)^{-1}$, which would be suggested by Eqs.(\ref{Dbk_Dal}), (\ref{bMk1}) (at these scales the transfer function already deviates from unity).
 This agrees with the behavior observed in Fourier space in Fig.~\ref{figDeltabiask} below.
-Note that the masses shown in Fig.~\ref{figDeltabiasr} span the range $1.2<b_M(x,0)<5.9$ at $x=50 h^{-1}$Mpc and $z=0$, and $2.4<b_M(x,0)<15.4$ at $z=1$, so that the linear scaling with $b_M(x,0)$ of the correction $\Delta b_M(x,\fNL)$ appears to be a good approximation.
+The masses shown in Fig.~\ref{figDeltabiasr} span the range $1.2<b_M(x,0)<5.9$ at $x=50 h^{-1}$Mpc and $z=0$, and $2.4<b_M(x,0)<15.4$ at $z=1$, so that the linear scaling with $b_M(x,0)$ of the correction $\Delta b_M(x,\fNL)$ appears to be a good approximation.